A snapshot overview of schools in Moscow that are considered (although not necessarily chosen) by English-speaking expat parents.

 Adapted National Curriculum for England/(I)GCSEs/A-Levels; ages 2-18; co-ed; day; independent; privately owned; 1,150 students

 A member of the Nord Anglia Education group, now incorporating a performing arts programme in collaboration with Julliard, New York and a STEAM programme designed with input from MIT.
 Classes taught in English to students from over 60 different nationalities.
-Accredited by the Council of British International Schools (COBIS).
+Inspected by the Independent Schools Inspectorate (ISI).

 Moscow Economic School (pending)